chef-boneyard/chef-dk/README.md

 command:

 #### `chef generate`
-The generate subcommand generates skeleton Chef code layouts so you can skip repetitive boilerplate and get down to automating your infrastructure quickly.
+The generate subcommand generates skeleton Chef Infra code layouts so you can skip repetitive boilerplate and get down to automating your infrastructure quickly.
 Unlike other generators, it only generates the minimum required files when creating a cookbook so you can